Award submission for Hypertension Scientific Sessions will reopen in spring 2024.

 A username and password previously set up through online registration at Professional Heart Daily will be necessary to access the Application System.
 AHA Professional Members who are creating an online profile for the first time should make sure to register using their AHA membership identification numbers.

-AHA Professional Membership and affiliation with the Council on Hypertension or Council on the Kidney in Cardiovascular Disease is required of all applicants for this award.
-If you are joining the AHA to apply, please wait on your AHA membership number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
+AHA Professional Membership and affiliation with the Council on Hypertension is required of all applicants for this award.
+If you are joining the AHA to apply, please wait for your AHA membership number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.

 The Council on Hypertension’s Trainee Advocacy Committee and Award’s Committee representatives will select up to three (3) finalists from applicants who apply.
 Selected finalists will be asked to present their 3-minute project pitch at the Hypertension Scientific Sessions where one winner will be selected.

 The winner and finalists will receive:

 - Engraved plaque

 - One complimentary ticket to the Council on Hypertension Awards banquet

 The winner will receive: